slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Soccer is not a sport anymore

+2021-10-12

+- It is a money and reputation washing industry.

 ### First statue in honor of bitcoin creator

 2021-10-06